abcxyz/pmap/README.md

 ## Set Up

-The admin of your GCP project/folder/org need to complete the steps below.
+The central privacy team need to complete the steps below.

 ### Workload Identity Federation